 Aand then there is the ego, which is fundamentally conservative.
 The ego "keeps us in our grooves".
 For better or worse.
 The ego can become tyrannical and turn its formidable powers on the rest of us.
 Perhaps this is the link between the various forms of mental illness that psychedelic therapy seems to help most: all involve a disordered ego -- overbearing, punishing or misdirected.

-Of all the phenomenological effects that people on psychedleics report, the dissolution of ego seems to me by far the most important and the most therapeutic.
+Of all the phenomenological effects that people on psychedelics report, the dissolution of ego seems to me by far the most important and the most therapeutic.
 The usual antonym for the word spiritual is material.
-But is a better and more useful antonym for spirtual "egotistical"?
+But is a better and more useful antonym for spiritual "egotistical"?
 Self and spirit define the opposite ends of a spectrum.
 When the ego dissolves, so does a bounded conception not only of our self but of our self-interest.